Riddhesh2099/Stochastic-Modelling/README.md

 <html>
   <body>
     <br>
-    The uploaded files are MATLAB LiveScripts.
+    The uploaded files are MATLAB LiveScripts(.mlx) and their outputs (.pdf).
   </body>
 </html>